zooniverse/MozFest2014/Example Data/README.md

 ## The Milky Way Project

 The [Milky Way Project ](http://www.milkywayproject.org) also has public data online  - as part of the open astrophysics literature - at [http://www.milkywayproject.org/#/data](http://www.milkywayproject.org/#/data), listed as DR1.
-A set of Dr2 results, which are cleaner and simpler to understand is include din this repo as **mwp-dr1-oct-2014.csv**.
+A set of Dr2 results, which are cleaner and simpler to understand is include din this repo as **mwp-dr1-oct-2014.csv** this data should be referenced if used publicly, please contact [rob@zooniverse.org](mailto:rob@zooniverse.org).